tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器伸缩/操作指南/查看监控_intl_en.md

-This document describes how to view monitoring data of server fleets, game server queues, and instances.
+This document describes how to view monitoring information such as server fleets, game server queues, and instances.
 ## Prerequisites

 You have [created a server fleet](https://intl.cloud.tencent.com/document/product/1055/36675).